 Don’t worry, it’s fixable—but you need to act fast.

-If Google can’t find your hreflang tags, it won’t be indexing the different language variations of your web pages correctly, which means you’re probably losing traffic.
+If Google can’t find your hreflang tags, it won’t be indexing the different language variations of your web pages correctly, which means you’ll end up losing traffic.

 Fortunately, it shouldn’t take long to identify the issue and rectify it.

 All you have to do is read on and we’ll explain exactly what the “your site has no hreflang tags” error code means and what might be causing it.
-We’ll then share some quick-fix hacks that you can use to correct the problem.
+We’ll then share some quick fixes that you can use to correct the problem.